Why Japanese Rehearsal Studios Are Special

 | English Site | otoren.tokyo/en |

 Koenji's oldest studio with English-speaking staff on-site.
-The attached music bar "Bar C-Studio" offers opportunities to meet other musicians.
-Individual practice at 550 yen/hr is among Tokyo's cheapest rates.
-Koenji is known as a music town with many live houses and record shops nearby.
+Adjacent music bar "Bar C-Studio" helps you meet other musicians.
+Solo practice at 550 yen/h is among Tokyo's cheapest.
+Koenji is a music district with numerous live houses and record shops nearby.

 Studios in Osaka, Nagoya, and Fukuoka